Low fee therapy based on need available now!

 PhD, Co-Director, Director of Training, Certified Group Psychotherapist, PSYPACT Provider

 Niquie is a Clinical Psychologist with specialized training in psychoanalysis, Gottman Couples Therapy Level 2 and Gottman Seven Principles Leader, modern psychoanalytic group therapy, Dialectical Behavior Therapy, divorce mediation, and substance abuse treatment.
 She works with high-conflict couples and families.
 Additionally, she specializes in the treatment adults and adolescents with eating disorders; substance abuse; compulsive shopping, gambling, sex, and self-harm; alternative sexual and relationship lifestyles; trauma; parenting; relationship difficulties; and grief and loss.
-Niquie has expertise helping couples and families struggling with divisive politics.
+Niquie has expertise helping couples and families struggling with divisive politics as well issues among estranged family members.
 She runs interpersonal process groups and conducts integrative relational therapy consultation and supervision.

 Call 773-472-8587